Qubithub/QInterpreter-Composer/README.md

 Depending on the user’s requirements, there are three installation options to successfully run the Qinterpreter on your local computer.

-1. Clonw the library folder directly from the GitHub repository (QInterpreter-Composter).
+1. Clone the library folder directly from the GitHub repository (QInterpreter-Composter).
 Once you’ve downloaded the Qinterpreter, you can use the library locally by calling the classes and functions from the same directory.

 2. Install the Qinterpreter using the ```!pip install git+https://github.com/Qubithub/QInterpreter-Composer.git``` command directly in the Jupyter console.